Skip to content

 geSql Since 3.4.3.2

-The geSql method is one of the advanced query condition-building methods in MyBatis-Plus, allowing you to set a field to be greater than or equal to (GE) the result of an SQL statement.
+The geSql method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It allows you to set a field to be greater than or equal to (GE) the result of an SQL statement.

 Method Signature

-// Sets the specified field to be greater than or equal to the result of an SQL statement
+// Sets the specified column to be greater than or equal to the result of an SQL statement

 geSql(R column, String inValue)

-// Sets the specified field to be greater than or equal to the result of an SQL statement when the condition is met
+// Sets the specified column to be greater than or equal to the result of an SQL statement when the condition is met

 geSql(boolean condition, R column, String inValue)

-• column: The database field name or the field name using a Lambda expression.
+• column: The database column name or a field name using a Lambda expression.

 • inValue: A string containing the SQL statement used to generate the greater-than-or-equal condition.

-• condition: A boolean value controlling whether to apply this greater-than-or-equal condition.
+• condition: A boolean value that controls whether to apply this greater-than-or-equal condition.

 Examples